-- Vent and combustion air intake terminations shall be installed as depicted in Figure 7 & Figure 8 and in accordance with these instructions: - Vent termination clearances must be consistent with the NFGC, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code.
-Table 12 (page 39) lists the necessary distances from the vent termination to windows and building air intakes. - Vent and combustion air intake terminations must be located to ensure proper furnace operation and conformance to applicable codes.
+Vent and combustion air intake terminations shall be installed as depicted in Figures 7 & 8 (page 12) and in accordance with these instructions:

+- Vent termination clearances must be consistent with the NFGC, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code.
+Table 11 (page 35) lists the necessary distances from the vent termination to windows and building air intakes. - All minimum clearances must be maintained to protect building materials from degradation by flue gases as shown in Figure 8 (page 12). - Vent and combustion air intake terminations must be located to ensure proper furnace operation and conformance to applicable codes.
 A vent terminal must be located at least 3 feet above any forced air inlet located within 10 feet.
 This does not apply to the combustion air inlet of a direct vent (two pipe) appliance.
 In Canada, CSA B149.1, takes precedence over these instructions.
-See Table 12. - All minimum clearances must be maintained to protect building materials from degradation by flue gases.
-See Figure 7. - For optimal performance, vent the furnace through a wall that experiences the least exposure to winter winds. - The vent termination shall be located at least 3 ft. horizontally from any electric meter, gas meter, regulator and any relief equipment.
+See Table 11 (page 35). - For optimal performance, vent the furnace through a wall that experiences the least exposure to winter winds. - The vent termination shall be located at least 3 ft. horizontally from any electric meter, gas meter, regulator and any relief equipment.
 These distances apply ONLY to U.S. installations.
 In Canada, CSA B149.1, takes precedence over these instructions. - Do not install the vent terminal such that exhaust is directed into window wells, stairwells, under decks or into alcoves or similar recessed areas, and do not terminate above any public walkways. - If venting horizontally, a side wall vent kit is available according to the pipe diameter size of the installation.
 For 2 inch pipe use side wall vent kit #904617, and for 3 inch pipe use kit #904347.
-Please follow the instructions provided with the kit. - Concentric vent kits are available for both 2" and 3" applications.
-Each size has one that meets UL 1738 and one that meets ULC S636.
-Refer to the technical sales literature for kit numbers. - When the vent pipe must exit an exterior wall close to the grade or expected snow level where it is not possible to obtain clearances shown in Figure 7 (page 12), a riser may be provided as shown in Figure 9.
+Please follow the instructions provided with the kit. - Concentric vent termination kits are available for use with these furnaces.
+For 2 Inch pipe use kit #904952 and for 3 inch pipe use kit # 904953.
+Please follow the instructions provided with the kit. - When the vent pipe must exit an exterior wall close to the grade or expected snow level where it is not possible to obtain clearances shown in Figure 7, a riser may be used as shown in Figure 9.
 Insulation is required to prevent freezing of this section of pipe.
-See Table 2 (page 13) for vent freezing protection.
+See Vent Freezing Protection Section.